Digital Sisters grant

 With 55 community organisations, we will be supporting refugee and migrant women aged 18 to 50 years.
 The program is being designed to be culturally appropriate and build skills and connections in local people, support services and communities.

-Participating organisations will receive $10,000 grant funding, training and support.
+Participating organisations received $10,500 grant funding, training and support.

 Nominate community leaders for digital mentor training: